aeternity/aepps-home-microsite/README.md

 Contains the data for the list template of all æpps

 * appsToShowOrdered: An array with the keys of all æpps that should be displayed on this page.
-This implementation is useful because it provides custom selection of æpps (you can skip an app, for instance - The Bæse æpp, which is displayed on the home page) and custom order.
+This implementation is useful because it provides custom selection of æpps (you can skip an app, for instance - The Base æpp, which is displayed on the home page) and custom order.

 #### Example:
 ```